Around-the-Clock Heart Care

 - Cramps in the leg muscles (calf, thighs or buttocks) during activity, such as walking or climbing stairs.

 - Sores or wounds on toes, feet or legs.

 - One leg that feels noticeably colder than the other leg.

 - Discolored skin on the foot or leg.

-To learn more about cardiac services at Centennial Hills Hospital Medical Center, call (702) 835-9706.
-To obtain a referral to a cardiac specialist who practices at Centennial Hills Hospital Medical Center, contact our free Direct Doctors Plus® referral service at 702-388-4888.
+To learn more about cardiac services at Centennial Hills Hospital Medical Center, call 702-835-9706.
+To obtain a referral to a heart specialist who practices at Centennial Hills Hospital, contact our free physician referral service at 702-388-4888.